Prominent Problems in Wireless Charging and Their Solutions

-After receiving the output, Peter also requested to receive a monthly update on solutions being developed to keep a track of latest happenings.
+After receiving the output, Peter also requested to receive a monthly update on solutions being developed to keep a track of the latest happenings.

 He shared that receiving such updates from GreyB has not only helped him to save his time but has also led him to experiment with various solutions to understand their efficacy.
-Additionally, he mentioned that he wasn’t expecting that getting a solution would become so easy and fast, contrary to the huge amount of time he and his team were spending earlier, where they used to browse through a huge pool of information, sifting the appealing content and then reaching the final stage of experimenting.
+Additionally, he mentioned that he wasn’t expecting that getting a solution would become so easy and fast, contrary to the huge amount of time he and his team were spending earlier, where they used to browse through a huge pool of information, sifting the appealing content, and then reaching the final stage of experimenting.

 Exact words from the client –